rasheedamir/fmu/README.md

 Now the dev run configuration should be available directly from the dropdown menu at the green triangle `Run` icon.
 Repeat the same step for other profiles if needed.

+####Increase permGem size while building with Maven
+Maven is currently having issues with memory.
+To increase the pemGem memory size include this VM arguments `XX:MaxPermSize=512m` in the `run-configuration -> JRE`.
+512m can be adjusted to any number you see fit

+### Build and deploy front end app
+Since front end code does not depend on back-end code the app can be built and run by itself using grunt.
+The following commands should be used at the project root folder when building front end resources.
+`npm install` to fetch all packages specified in the Package.json file `bower install` to fetch all packages specified in the bower.json file `grunt` to run all grunt tasks to make sure nothing breaks When invoking these commands they should be invoked in this order.
+There is also `grunt shell:assemble` command to run all these commands at once.

+###Live-coding
+When developing front-end app live-coding could be a useful feature to use while developing the UI. use `grunt server` to start live-coding, all changes made to the .html, .js, .css files will be loaded and refreshed automatically by grunt.

 ###Add _'resources'_ directory to classpath in IntelliJ 13
 1. Click on the Project view or unhide it by clicking on the "1: Project" button on the left border of the window or by pressing Alt + 1
 2. Find your project or sub-module and click on it to highlight it, then press F4, or right click and choose "Open Module Settings"